 Depending on your circumstances, sometimes you need to update things in bulk on your WordPress website.
 Perhaps you just migrated from HTTP to HTTPS and you need to update all your hard-coded HTTP URLs in the database.
 Or perhaps you are changing domains and need to update all the database references.
-There are many scenarios in which knowing how to performance a bulk WordPress search and replace can come in very handy.
+There are many scenarios in which knowing how to perform a bulk WordPress search and replace can come in very handy.
 It can also save you a lot of time, sometimes even hundreds of hours!

 WordPress Search and Replace

 There are are a lot of different ways in which you can perform a WordPress search and replace.
-In this post we will walk you through four different recommended options.
+In this post, we will walk you through four different recommended options.

 - Kinsta Search and Replace Tool